blockful-io/swaplace-contracts/README.md

 ## Setup

 You should install the dependencies using Yarn to deploy this code to a local testnet.
-The project uses Hardhat as a development environment.
-Which relies on Node.js (Recommended v18.16.0).
+The project uses Hardhat as a development environment, which relies on Node.js (Recommended v18.16.0).

 ```
 npm install --global yarn